-This is at a more advanced standard and provides the level of knowledge required by persons employed in positions such as area fisheries managers in the water industry.
-The course extends over two years, with freshwater biology, fisheries management, fishery law & administration and environmental management covered in one year, and fish husbandry, fish disease, water quality and recreation and amenity in the other year.
+This is at a more advanced level to the IFM Certificate Course and provides the level of knowledge required by persons employed in positions such as fishery officers, fisheries managers or water bailiffs.
+The course extends over two years, with freshwater biology, fisheries management, fishery law and environmental management covered in one year, and fish husbandry, fish disease, water quality and recreation and amenity in the other year.

 The IFM Mentor Scheme.